jxjo/AirfoilEditor/examples_optimize/F3B_bezier/Readme.txt

 Bezier curves are used as shape functions.
 Only 5 control points are needed per side.
 The bottom side has a curve reversal which will lead to a rear-loaded airfoil.

-Run the example by:
+Run the example:

--> Double click 'make.bat' to start the optimizer
+Windows: Double click 'make.bat'
+Linux: 	 Type 'bash make.sh' (xopfoil2 must be in the search path)

 -> Look at the resulting Bezier curves with the Airfoil Editor

-Enjoy!